 - When the meeting is reconvened, the Chairperson will deliver his verdict and explain his reasons for arriving at that verdict.
 He will explain what evidence led him to believe, on the balance of probability, that the employee was guilty.

-- The Chairperson will then ask the employee if they has anything to add, any other evidence to lead, or any other circumstances, personal or otherwise, in mitigation of sentence.
+- The Chairperson will then ask the employee if they have anything to add, any other evidence to lead, or any other circumstances, personal or otherwise, in mitigation of the sentence.

 - The Chairperson will then call for the employee’s disciplinary record (personal file) and armed with that together with a knowledge of the employee’s personal circumstances, will proceed to decide on a sanction based on a fair reason.